joaopinto24/hackathonnasal/readme.md

 ## How It Works

-1. **Explore the Map**: Open AgroFindr to view the interactive map that displays data related to pests, weather, and water resources.
-2. **Customize Your View**: Use the layering feature to display only the information that matters most to your farming needs.
-3. **Make Informed Choices**: Analyze the data to implement proactive measures for your crops.

-## Get Involved

-As a prototype, your feedback is invaluable!
-Share your thoughts and suggestions to help us enhance AgroFindr.
+Information is extracted from NASA's own APIs and then used to populate the map which is based on BigQuery Geo Viz by google

+---
 ## Contact Us

-For more information, create a issue on our github [here](https://github.com/joaopinto24/hackathonnasal/issues/new)!
+If you have any questions just create a issue on our github [here](https://github.com/joaopinto24/hackathonnasal/issues/new)!

----

-Navigate agricultural challenges with AgroFindr—your partner in informed farming!